mrzool/mrzool.github.io/about/index.md

 # {{page.title}}

-Planner and builder of clean, performant, no-nonsense websites.
+Architect and manufacturer of clean, performant, no-nonsense websites.

 Academic background in social sciences.